jlvandenhout/docusaurus-plugin-docs-editor/README.md

 ```

 ## Example
-To run the example webpage, you will need to set up a [GitHub OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to let users authenticate themselves and a server that manages your Client Secret and allows users to swap their authentication code for an access token (for an easy and free setup with Heroku, have a look at [Gatekeeper](https://github.com/prose/gatekeeper)).
+To run the example webpage, you will need to set up a [GitHub OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to let users authenticate themselves and a server that manages your Client Secret and allows users to swap their authentication code for an access token (for an easy setup, have a look at [Gatekeeper](https://github.com/prose/gatekeeper)).

 Then navigate to the example directory, set the needed environment
 variables or edit the Docusaurus config file directly and start the development server: